Sidorakh/activity.gml-server/README.md

 4. Run `npm i` in the repository's folder
 5. Run the application with `node ./server.js`

-It's a bit convoluted, but using this allows you to run the server component and a GameMaker game locally without having to deal with recompiling your GameMaker game every time, instead just hitting play in the IDE
+It's a convoluted process, but it allows your HTML5 game to act as if it's hosted on this server without having to export it every time

+Make sure to follow [Discord's official guide for testing an activity locally](https://discord.com/developers/docs/activities/development-guides#run-your-application-locally).

 Setup (production)
 1. Follow steps for development
 2. Change the `ENVIRONMENT` to `PROD`
 3. Build your GameMaker game as loose files, and place them in the `./static` folder. it should look like this
 ```
- ./static
+ server.js
+ static
   |
   |- html5game
   |- index.html